-Map in general can take a function of n-arguments and n lists, but it is easier to think of it if we have a function of one argument and a single list of values.
-The result of f is a new list, whose first element is (f (car lat)), whose second element is (f (cadr lat)) and so forth.
+Map in general can take a function of n-arguments and n lists, but it is easier to think of it at the start if we have a function of one argument and a single list of values.
+The result of f (map f lat)

+is a new list, whose first element is (f (car lat)), whose second element is (f (cadr lat)) and so forth.
 The ith element of the returned list is the result of applying f to the ith element of lat.